hpi-sam/digital-fuesim-manv/README.md

 Actions cannot be applied in parallel.
 The order of actions is important.

 It is a bad practise to encode part of the state in the action (or values derived/calculated from it).
-Instead you should make these reads and calculations in the accompanying reducer.
+Instead you should only read the state in the accompanying reducer.

 You can find all exercise actions [here](./shared//src/store/exercise.actions.ts).